kotbaton/pymcdm/docs/modules/european_school.rst

 PROMETHEE II
 =======================

+:class:`PROMEHTEE II` is designed to evaluate decision alternatives according to the following steps:

 **Step 1.** After defining the problem, calculate the preference function values.
 It is defined as (:eq:`promstep1a`) for profit criteria.